amethyst/amethyst/book/src/appendices/a_config_files/arena_config.md

 `arena_width`.
 Do this for each initialisation function in `pong.rs`.

 ## Accessing Config Files from Systems
-It is actually a bit simpler to access a Config file from a system than via the `World` directly.
+It is actually simpler to access a Config file from a system than via the `World` directly.
 To access it in the `System`'s `run()` function, add to the `SystemData` type.
-This is how the `BounceSystem` looks when it wants to access the `ArenaConfig`.
+This is what the `BounceSystem` looks like when it wants to access the `ArenaConfig`.
 ```rust,ignore
 use config::ArenaConfig;
 ...